oracle/odpi/doc/src/public_structs/dpiSubscrCreateParams.rst

         :member:`dpiSubscrCreateParams.callbackContext` member.

         **message** -- a pointer to the message that is being sent.
-The message is in the form :ref:`dpiSubscrMessage`.
+The message is in the form :ref:`dpiSubscrMessage<dpiSubscrMessage>`.

     The default value is NULL.
 If a callback is specified and a notification is sent, this will be performed on a separate thread.
 If database operations are going to take place, ensure that the create mode DPI_MODE_CREATE_THREADED is set in the structure
-    :ref:`dpiCommonCreateParams` when creating the session pool or standalone connection that will be used in this callback.
+    :ref:`dpiCommonCreateParams<dpiCommonCreateParams>` when creating the
+    session pool or standalone connection that will be used in this callback.

 .. member:: void \* dpiSubscrCreateParams.callbackContext